 Make sure that the category you choose accurately reflects your app’s core experience.
 Choosing categories that are not appropriate for your app is against the BitApps Guidelines.

 53% of users will abandon a site if it takes longer than 3 seconds to load!
 And once loaded, users expect them to be fast—no janky scrolling or slow-to-respond interfaces.
+One of the great things mobile apps can do for the end user is giving them the ability to access the information they want without having to be connected to the Internet.

-Progressive Web Apps are installable and live on the user's home screen, without the need for an app store.
+PWA are installable and live on the user's home screen, without the need for an app store.
 They offer an immersive full screen experience with help from a web app manifest file and can even re-engage users with web push notifications.
 The Web App Manifest allows you to control how your app appears and how it's launched.
 You can specify home screen icons, the page to load when the app is launched, screen orientation.

 Progressive web apps take advantage of the much larger web ecosystem, plugins and community and the relative ease of deploying and maintaining a website when compared to a native application in the respective app stores.
 For those of you who develop on both mobile and web, you’ll appreciate that a website can be built in less time, that an API does not need to be maintained with backwards-compatibility (all users will run the same version of your website’s code, unlike the version fragmentation of native apps) and that the app will generally be easier to deploy and maintain.